Repost: 01 December 2016

 So how do we survive the holiday season, when your month of December calendar is full of social events, meetings at restaurants, holidays parties, and get-togethers?

 Here are 11 strategies that you can implement over the holidays and any other time of the year.
-I am going to skip over the prep your food, and eat before you attend the social event. (...you should already be doing this)
+I am going to skip over the prep your food, and eat before you attend the social event, don’t arrive hungry etc (...you should already be doing this)

-2. Protein powder – bring some just ‘in case’.
-Keep the protein powder nicely wrapped up in a zip lock in a baggie (or prepared a bunch) and a shaker cup available.
+2. Protein Shake – Keep the protein powder nicely wrapped up in a zip lock in a baggie (or prepare a bunch) and a shaker cup available.
 Have one in your purse, or leave some in the car.
 You never know what is being served at mealtime, and it is always way more fat and carbohydrates than you need.
-Even at parties a protein shake (not strawberries) does look like a brown cow in a glass.
+A protein shake does look like a brown cow in a glass.
 No one needs to know what you are drinking.
-Or drink the protein shake before you go, and hold a glass of water in your hand at the event…people will keep asking you if you want something to drink if you are not holding a glass of something.
+Another strategy is to drink the protein shake before you go, and make sure to hold a glass of water (or something) in your hand at the event or else people will keep asking you if you “want something to drink”.

 3. Think: How is this [insert food] going to make you feel?
 After I eat a big meal all I want to do afterwards is take a nap.
 Then it snowballs to a few hours or even a day or two of being unproductive.
 Or better yet, ask yourself – is this food in line with my training/goals?
 Will it help your training?
 If the answer is no, then you might want to stick to the veggie tray.

-4. Focus on the moment and the people around you.
+4. BE Present – Focus on the moment and the people around you.
 Be more engaging in conversation, socialize, and be in the moment.
 Although food is one part of holiday parties/social event, you do not have to let it control you.

 5. DDD or skip it – If the food you are eating does not taste drop dead delicious (DDD) – don’t finish it.
 Studies have shown that the first bite is always the best, and then the flavour/satisfaction of the food drops off after that.
 That is why those tables of samples at Costco (or any other grocery) taste so good.
 They give you one bite, and then you are hooked into buying a truckload that you will never eat/finish or even enjoy.

-6. Go to an event, visit, socialize then leave.
+6. Go to an event, socialize, then leave.
 You put in an appearance, and say your well wishes.
 When you are tired you are more likely to make poor choices.
 Better off to get to bed, and have a well rested morning.

 8. Be selective on where to spend your calories.
 Choose 1 or 2 social events over the 2-week holiday period to indulge.
 For example, Christmas eve or Christmas Day, New Years Eve or New Year’s Day.
 Indulge means have a meal with friends/family, perhaps even desert, but remember #5.
 This is not a time to binge eat and be a pig.
 Aim to be satisfied, but not roll me out the door full.